1. 3DS Blog

 So, should engineering and manufacturing leaders treat AI-ready product development as a near-term priority?

 Many are beginning to evaluate it more closely.
 As the Arena and ASICS examples suggest, companies are looking for ways to improve collaboration, reduce delays and make better decisions earlier in development.
 AI may eventually help accelerate those efforts, but it depends on accessible, structured lifecycle information and fewer disconnects between engineering and manufacturing.
-Organizations that improve coordination, visibility and workflow efficiency today may be better positioned to take advantage of AI capabilities as they mature through AI-enabled product development for consumer goods.
+Organizations that improve coordination, visibility and workflow efficiency today will be better positioned to take advantage of AI capabilities as they mature.

 Faster Consumer Product Innovation with Unified Engineering